deusExMac/ExpectedJaccardSimilarity/README.md

 ``-V | showvalues``: If set, the Jaccard similarity will appear on the animated chart for every 10th point.

 ``-S | savesimilarities``: If set, the Jaccard similarities calculated will be stored in a csv file.
 Name of the outputfile can be specified by the -o option.
-If no file name is specified, it defaults to jaccardSimilarities< size of S set > x < size of T set> x < size of Universe set >. csv  .
+If no file name is specified, it defaults to jaccardSimilarities< size of S set > x < size of T set> x < size of Universal set >. csv  .
 Appends to file, if output file already exists.

 ``-o string | outputcsvfile``: Specifies the prefix of the file name to store jaccard similarities.
 File name is completed by concatenating to prefix the size of S set, size of T set and size of U set.
 Can also be a path; if directories in specified path do not exist, these will be created.
 Defaults to jaccardSimilarities .